-Amrita Bhattacherjee, Sugata Sanyal, Ajith Abraham
+Amrita Bhattacherjee, Sugata Sanyal, and Ajith Abraham(⊠)

-Department of Statistics, St. Xavier's College, Kolkata - 700016, India amritab1211@gmail.com sanyals@gmail.com

-School of Technology & Computer Science, Tata Institute of Fundamental Research, Mumbai - 400005, India

-Machine Intelligence Research Labs (MIR Labs) Scientific Network for Innovation and Research Excellence, Auburn, Washington 98071, USA ajith.abraham@ieee.or
+Department of Statistics, St. Xavier's College, Kolkata 700016, India School of Technology and Computer Science, Tata Institute of Fundamental Research, Mumbai 400005, India Machine Intelligence Research Labs (MIR Labs) Scientific Network for Innovation and Research Excellence, Auburn, WA 98071, USA ajith.abraham@ieee.org

-Abstract: The Fuzzy C-Means clustering technique is one of the most popular soft clustering algorithms in the field of data segmentation.
+Abstract.
+The Fuzzy C-Means clustering technique is one of the most popular soft clustering algorithms in the field of data segmentation.
 However, its high time complexity makes it computationally expensive, when implemented on very large datasets.
 Kolen and Hutcheson [1] proposed a modification of the FCM Algorithm, which dramatically reduces the runtime of their algorithm, making it linear with respect to the number of clusters, as opposed to the original algorithm which was quadratic with respect to the number of clusters.
-This paper proposes further modification of the algorithm by Kolen et. al., by suggesting effective seed initialisation (by Fuzzy C-Means++, proposed by Stetco et. al. [2]) before feeding the initial cluster centers to the algorithm.
+This paper proposes further modification of the algorithm by Kolen et al., by suggesting effective seed initialisation (by Fuzzy C-Means++, proposed by Stetco et al. [2]) before feeding the initial cluster centers to the algorithm.
 The resultant model converges even faster.
-Empirical findings are illustrated using synthetic and real-world datasets.
-Finally, we check the algorithm's robustness to perturbations in the data.
+Empirical findings are illustrated using two synthetic and two real-world datasets.

-Keywords: Clustering, Fuzzy partitions, Time complexity, Fuzzy C-Means algorithm, Unsupervised Machine Learning
+Keywords: Clustering · Fuzzy partitions · Time complexity · Fuzzy C-means algorithm · Unsupervised machine learning